osamuaoki/bss/README.md

 OPTION:

-  -r RSYNC      use '\~/RSYNC/' insted of '\~/rsync/' to place the LUKS
-                encrypted disk image file.
+* -r RSYNC:     use '\~/RSYNC/' insted of '\~/rsync/' to place the LUKS encrypted disk image file.

-  -s SECRET     use '\~/rsync/SECRET.img' insted of '\~/rsync/secret.img' for
+* -s SECRET:    use '\~/rsync/SECRET.img' insted of '\~/rsync/secret.img' for
                 the LUKS encrypted disk image file.

-  -l, --logger  use journald to record log (useful for systemd timer service)
+* -l, --logger: use journald to record log (useful for systemd timer service)

-  -a, --ask     ask passphrase to unlock LUKS encryption (Unless this is set,
-                GNOME secret-tool is used to obtain passphrase)
+* -a, --ask:    ask passphrase to unlock LUKS encryption (Unless this is set, GNOME secret-tool is used to obtain passphrase)

 COMMAND:

 Multiple commands may be specified to execute them in sequence.

-  new [size]    make a new sparse disk image '\~/rsync/secret.img' formatted as
+* new [size]:   make a new sparse disk image '\~/rsync/secret.img' formatted as ext4 filesystem on LUKS encrypted volume.
+The size can be optionally specified, e.g. as '32G'
-                ext4 filesystem on LUKS encrypted volume.
-The size can be optionally specified, e.g. as '32G' mount         decrypt the LUKS disk image '\~/rsync/secret.img' to create a device-mapper device '/dev/device-mapper/secret', then
+* mount:        decrypt the LUKS disk image '\~/rsync/secret.img' to create a device-mapper device '/dev/device-mapper/secret', then mount it onto '\~/rsync/secret.mnt'
-                mount it onto '\~/rsync/secret.mnt' gather        run 'bss gather \~/secret.mnt/' umount        umount the device-mapper device '/dev/device-mapper/secret'
+* gather:       run 'bss gather \~/secret.mnt/'
+* umount:       umount the device-mapper device '/dev/device-mapper/secret' from '\~/secret.mnt/' and close it
-                from '\~/secret.mnt/' and close it all           perform all actions: mount -> gather -> umount -> close
+* all           perform all actions: mount -> gather -> umount -> close

 These commands may be shortened if they aren't ambiguous.

 See /usr/share/doc/bss/examples/README.md or
       https://github.com/osamuaoki/bss/tree/main/examples

-Copyright 2023 Osamu Aoki <osamu@debian.org>, GPL 2+
+Copyright 2023 Osamu Aoki \<osamu@debian.org>, GPL 2+